lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

    partitionmanager

 from the command line.
-The icon for KDE Partition Manager is a series of blue and green rings that are paritialy compelete.
+The icon for KDE Partition Manager is a series of blue and green rings that are paritialy compelete with a white center.

 Customizing
 -----------